-Northwest Family Services provides resource navigation to no less than 150 households, supportive housing case management to approximately 125 households, and housing and short-term rent assistance for households per year.
+Through this contract, Northwest Family Services will provide youth-focused housing, supportive housing case management to 88 households, rapid rehousing to 30 households, resource navigation to 60 households, and shelter for 30 households.
 This new contract maintains current services provided through previous contracts in a more simplified format.

-Funding for this contract is provided through Supportive Housing Services Funds.
+Funding is provided through Supportive Housing Services Funds.

-RECOMMENDATION: Staff respectfully requests that the Board of County Commissioners approve this contract (12103) with NWFS and authorize Chair Roberts or his designee to sign on behalf of Clackamas County.
+RECOMMENDATION: Staff respectfully requests that the Board approve the contract (12104) with NWFS and authorize Chair Roberts or his designee to sign on behalf of Clackamas County.